KenKundert/nestedtext/README.rst

 a test suite.
 Implementation in many languages is required for *NestedText* to catch on widely.
 If you like the format, please consider contributing additional implementations.

+Also, please consider using *NestedText* for any applications you create.
+It is especially suitable for configuration files.